 Nada Halwani, Board Member

 Born and raised in Baghdad, Nada Halwani left Iraq in1997 with a B.Sc. in Architectural Engineering.
 She worked as an Architect Designer and Project Manager in Dubai, United Arab Emirates, before moving to Miami in 2001.
 Nada manages a family-owned real estate property and a water well drilling company.
 She is the mother of four and an active member of the school Parent Teacher Association.
 Nada is fluent in Arabic and English and knows some Spanish.
 She is passionate about working and helping refugees since she lived through wars in her own country.
 She believes helping refugee families is life changing.

 Todd Heustess, Board Member

-Todd Heustess, AVP of Corporate Partnerships at New World Symphony, has worked in the non-profit/NGO development sector for more than 12 years, focusing on corporate sponsorships and fundraising events.
-Since 2014, he has run corporate development at New World Symphony.
+Todd Heustess, VP of Development at Museum of Latin American Art, has worked in the non-profit/NGO development sector for more than 12 years, focusing on corporate sponsorships and fundraising events.
+From 2014-2019, he ran corporate development at New World Symphony.
 He served in the Peace Corps in Botswana, working in HIV/AIDS prevention and education with Botswana Ministry of Health and teaching business to refugees at a UNHCR site in Dukwi, Botswana.
 Todd directed corporate development at San Francisco Opera and produced large scale fundraising events for non-profits in South Florida.
 He has an M.B.A. in International Marketing from the Thunderbird School of International Management and has served on the Board of Directors for National AIDS Memorial Grove in San Francisco and Lifeworks Mentoring in Los Angeles.
 He is a passionate volunteer for First Descents, an organization that offers outdoor adventure therapy programs to cancer survivors and the American Foundation for Suicide Prevention.
 After living, working and volunteering around the world, Todd is proud to be back in Miami working for America’s Orchestral Academy.